.com vs .net: What Are the Key Differences Between These Domain Extensions

 - Limited in scope.
 Not many businesses can use the extension .net since it is associated with technology services.

 - Higher costs.
 A .net domain extension costs around $12.99/year.
-Look for a web hosting plan that comes with free domain name registration to reduce your expenses.
+Look for a shared hosting plan that comes with free domain name registration to reduce your expenses.

 Domain Names and SEO